Ohio State Travel Assistance - Human Resources at Ohio State

 - Medical evacuation

-- Transportation to the nearest appropriate medical center
+- Coordinate but not pay for pre-hospital transportation to the nearest appropriate medical center

 - Medically necessary repatriation

 - Assistance recovering lost or stolen luggage, medications, eyeglasses, wallets or other important documents

 - Dental, legal and bail bond referrals

 - Online pre-trip resources; security and crime alerts, political instability alerts, passport and visa information

 What to take with you when traveling